How to Find a Second Job

 When one paycheck isn't enough to pay the bills, it might be worth thinking about a second job.
-A second job will not only bring in some extra money, but it can also bolster your resume, and provide a means to transition to a new career.
+The right job will not only bring in some extra money, but can also bolster your resume and even provide a means to transition to a new career.

 What's the best way to find a second job?
-It depends on the type of job you're looking for, where you want to work, and how you want to supplement your income.
+It depends on the type of job you're looking for—part-time, freelance, gig, etc.—where you want to work, and how you want to supplement your income.

-Working extra hours at a new gig won't help your financial situation if you lose your primary job because of it.
+2. Do you have the time?
 Before you even start looking for part-time work, make an honest and accurate accounting of how you spend your time right now.

 Keep a journal for a week or so, writing down everything you spend time doing each day.
-Think of it as a food diary, but for time instead of calories and nutrition.
-Write down absolutely everything—work hours, time spent cooking, cleaning, and doing household chores, plus time spent on leisure and exercise.
+Include work hours, time spent cooking, cleaning, and doing household chores, plus time spent on leisure and exercise.
 Then ask yourself if you can afford to give any of that up.

+3. Is it enough money to be worth your while?
 The taxes you pay at your full-time job are largely invisible because the government takes its bite before you see a dime.
-Some part-time jobs will be the same way—the employer will deduct state, federal, and any local taxes, plus social security before you get your check.
+Some part-time jobs will be the same way—the employer will deduct state, federal, and any local taxes, plus social security, etc., before you get your check.
 But even in that case, you could wind up making a lot less than you'd planned.
 If you only have a few hours a week to work and your after-taxes paycheck doesn't amount to much, you could be better off clipping coupons or cutting expenses.